We all have a right to personal safety. It’s illegal to kill or inflict personal body harm on someone else.

 - Penalties for making criminal threats

-- Defenses against criminal threats
+- Defenses against criminal threat charges

 1. Threatening to kill or seriously injure someone else